tasket/Qubes-vpn-support/README.md

   * Uses configuration files from VPN service provider
   * Less risk of configuration errors

-### New in this version, v1.4
+### New in this version, v1.4.0
   * Qubes 4.0 support
   * Anti-leak for IPv6
   * All DNS requests re-addressed to VPN's DNS
   * Firewall integrity checked before connecting
   * Quicker re-connection
-  * Supports passwordless and cert authentication
+  * Supports passwordless cert authentication

 ---